Shipnative

 TechnicalApril 2026 · 11 min read

-Supabase vs Firebase for React Native Apps in 2026
+Supabase vs Firebase in 2026: The React Native Verdict

 Supabase and Firebase are the two backends most React Native teams actually pick in 2026.
-They solve the same job — auth, database, storage, realtime, functions — with different philosophies.
-This guide compares them honestly for Expo and React Native developers in 2026.
+They solve the same job — auth, database, storage, realtime, functions — with opposite philosophies: open-source Postgres versus Google’s managed document store.
+We’ve wired both into hundreds of generated apps at ShipNative, so this comparison comes from production experience, not marketing pages.

 Quick verdict

 Pick Supabase for SQL-shaped data, multi-tenant apps with row-level security, and the simplest Expo integration.
-Pick Firebase for document/realtime-tree data, huge free-tier auth, and when your team already lives in Google Cloud.
+Pick Firebase for document/realtime-tree data, generous free auth at scale, and when your team already lives in Google Cloud.

 Head-to-head comparison